Beginner's Bodybuilding Program - A Step By Step Introduction To The Iron Game!

 However, unlike a car you can't fill up the tank and have it stay nicely filled until morning.
 Instead, a big load of carbs before bedtime is more likely to be processed and stored away as body fat since there is no immediate need for the surplus energy.

 First off, get a diet log that you can bring along in your daily life.
-This may be another section of your training log, it can be a PDA or it can be a small notepad that you carry in your back pocket.
+This may be another section of your training log, it can be an app on your phone, or it can be a small notepad that you carry in your back pocket.

 Manufacturers often try to make their products seem less calorie-dense by using dwarf-sized servings.
 Adjust the numbers to match your real serving size.
 In my humble opinion, anyone who honestly considers a pint of juice to be two servings is weird.